 I'm predicting they will highlight the company I’ve found as a critical infrastructure partner for Project Stargate.

-Of course, as I mentioned, you can go out and buy shares of Destiny Tech100 Inc. (ticker DXYZ), which gives you pre-IPO exposure to OpenAI.
+Of course, as I mentioned, you can go out and buy shares of Destiny Tech100 Inc. (ticker: DXYZ), which gives you pre-IPO exposure to OpenAI.

 If you do so, I'm confident you could do quite well for yourself.